benjaminrobira/Meta_analysis_cognition_primates/README.md

 # Meta analysis of cognition in primates :monkey:

-This repository stores all material linked to "**Primate Cognition and the Red Queen Intelligence Hypothesis**" by Benjamin Robira and Benoît Perez-Lamarque.
+This repository stores all material linked to "**Species sympatry constrains brain size evolution in Primates**" by *Benjamin Robira* and *Benoît Perez-Lamarque*.

 It is divided into several folders: